-Device Manager is a Control Panel applet in your OS that allows you to view and control all the hardware attached to your system.
-Device Manager highlights any piece of hardware that malfunctions and helps you do things like enabling/disabling devices, supplying device drivers, viewing other technical properties, etc.
+Device Manager is a Control Panel applet in your OS that permits you to view and control all the equipment connected to your framework and System.
+Device Manager features any piece of equipment that glitches and helps you do things like enabling/disabling devices, supplying device drivers, viewing other technical properties, etc.

 What can you do with Android Device Manager?

 You can remotely control your Android device and do the following things with Android Device Manager:

 Firstly, the Android Device Manager needs to be installed on the device and connected to the respective Google account of the owner.
 Once this is accomplished, it becomes easy to track the device by signing in from any system.
 The device owner can locate and view on the map even if it is being taken around.
 The Android Device Manager supports adding up multiple devices, and it is easy to view them in a drop-down list view.

 Lock or Ring or Wipe – Choose Your Actions Wisely

 When the device goes missing, the device owner can either choose to lock the device or ring it to protect the data inside.
 The user might also choose to set or change a PIN or password.
 A message is shown on the locked screen to help the device possessor to contact the device owner.
 Ringing the device will start the smartphone to ring at its maximum volume even if the ringer is turned down or off.
 The phone will ring at full volume for the next five minutes.
 The Android Device Manager website can be accessed by the device owner from any computer or by just signing in as a guest on the Android Device Manager app.in from a friends Android device.

 Obviously, when there are clear indicators that the device is unrecoverable, the user can wipe the device using the Android Device Manager.
 After the wipe command is executed, it will restore the phone to factory settings.
 The device owner will not be able to connect with the instrument forever using the Android Device Manager.
 This option works even when the power is off!

 Wipe a device that you have no chance of recovering